cwonrails/jgthms.github.io/_posts/2012-12-10-organized-gmail-inbox.md

 ---
 layout: post
-title: Organizing your inbox
+title: Organized Gmail Inbox
 ---

 I've often read about how email was broken.
 Maybe it's because I only receive about 10 mails per day or because GMail's interface with some plugins suits me well, but I'm actually very happy with it.
-But ever since Google forced me to switch to their latest interface, my labels' colors became a bit messed up and I decided to use the opportunity to reorganize my inbox flow.
+But when Google forced me to switch to their latest interface, my labels' colors became a bit messed up and I decided to use the opportunity to reorganize my inbox flow.

 I set up a simple rule to follow: